By Mary Kay Seales

 - What did it feel like to watch the earth drop away and the sky go dark?
 How was that different from getting on a plane here on earth to a new and far away destination and seeing the city drop away below?

 - Does the experience of floating in space inhabit your dreams?
 Is this where you go when your eyes gaze off in the distance?
 Are you still of this world or do you now belong to a bigger one?
-One that you and few others are privy to?
+One that you and a few dozen others are privy to?

 - Tell me about the colors.
 Are they more vivid than here?
 What does that black sky feel like when you’re in it?

-- And then, where is your next travel destination?
+- And where is your next travel destination?
 Out there?
 Or down here?
 Do earthly adventures still satisfy?

 Somehow space travel and exploration had never materialized as a reality for me until this meeting with “my” astronaut.
 Strange but true.